cambridge-cares/TheWorldAvatar/Agents/AndroidStatusAgent/README.md

 ### 2) Add Config to Stack Manager
 Copy `stack-manager-input-config-service/android-status-agent.json` to `TheWorldAvatar/Deploy/dynamic/stack-manager/inputs/config/services/`.

-Add the agent to `TheWorldAvatar/Deploy/dynamic/stack-manager/inputs/config/<STACK NAME>.json` as follows:
+Create `TheWorldAvatar/Deploy/dynamic/stack-manager/inputs/config/<STACK NAME>.json` manually if it doesn't exist.
+If it exists already, append the agent to the file as follows:
 ```json
 {
   "services": {